SalomePlatform/shaper/src/SketchPlugin/doc/tangentFeature.rst

 Note that one of two objects should be a line.

-After the objects are selected the special sign will be added close to the tangency point in the view.
+After the objects are selected, a special sign will be added close to the tangency point in the view.

 **TUI Command**: *Sketch_1.setTangent(Line, CircleOrArc)*